Andreea-Paul/Autentix/ReadMe.md

 Overview

-AutentiX is an web-based simulation app that allows its users to store and verify documents hashes on a blockain.
+AutentiX is an web-based simulation app that allows its users to store and verify documents hashes on a blockchain.
 By recording cryptographic hashes on a decentralized Ethereum ledger, the system ensures that each entry is permanent and tamper-proof.
 This mechanism not only deters forgery but also provides a reliable method for verifying document authenticity.

 Features
     Blockchain Storage: Store document hashes securely on a local Ethereum blockchain(which is simulated by Ganache).